strategicdata/pmhc-mds-spec/table/client/key.rst

 co-ordinate to maintain this identifier.
 Clients should not be assigned multiple keys within the same PHN.

-Client keys are case sensitive and must be a valid unicode character.
+Client keys are case sensitive and must be valid unicode characters.